KhaledKammoun/ai-pdf-chat/backend/README.md

 3. Install dependencies: `pip install -r requirements.txt` 3.1.
 NB. or you can install them by writing these lines on terminal :
    `pip install langchain langchain-ollama ollama`
+4. Run the following commande : `ollama serve`
-4. Run the development server: `python app.py`
+5. Run the development server: `python app.py`